 During the legislative session, VAFCC staff and our healthcare advocates walk the halls of the legislative buildings urging lawmakers to support, oppose, or modify dozens or even hundreds of bills each session that support the work of Virginia's healthcare safety net.
 Join us and be a voice in support of accessible quality healthcare.

-2020 Healthcare Safety Net Legislative Day – VAFCC annually partners with the Virginia Healthcare Foundation and the Virginia Community Healthcare Association to bring our representatives of the Commonwealth’s healthcare safety net together to educate and inform our elected representatives of the essential work and critical impact of free & charitable clinics and community health centers.
-Key messages to legislators this year included:
+Healthcare Safety Net Legislative Day – VAFCC annually partners with the Virginia Healthcare Foundation and the Virginia Community Healthcare Association to bring our representatives of the Commonwealth’s healthcare safety net together to educate and inform our elected representatives of the essential work and critical impact of free & charitable clinics and community health centers.
+Key messaging to legislators this year included: